lleevveell66/RelayRattler/README.md

 R2 is a lower valued (150) resistor which is just limiting current through the LED so it doesn't burn out too soon.
 It could have probably been a slightly higher value (I didn't look amber up in charts), but this should do well, since these are not on for very long, and we are really dealing with such low currents on the Pico.
 (Can you tell I am not en electronic engineer?)

 D2 happens to be an amber LED I had handy.
 There are charts you can look LEDs up on to get a better idea what currents they need and then use Ohm's Law to figure out R2 more precisely.
 This usually depends on the elements they are doped with (color).
 But, the ranges are 100-220 ohms for 5V, typically.
 If these start to burn out on me, I will put up more detail on that.
-Since the Relay Rattler will live inside an enclosed Noice Box, I'm not especially concern if they burn out.
+Since the Relay Rattler will live inside an enclosed Noise Box, I'm not especially concerned if they burn out.
 They were only used for development, to know where I was on the array as I twisted the knob.

 All "Pico GND" connections should be connected together on a common rail.
 If 5V is used to power the Pico, this will also be used for the rest of the relay circuit.
-Since the rotary knob is using the dedicated 3V3 pin, you want all of these things referenced from the same 0.
+Since the rotary knob is using the dedicated 3V3 pin, you want all of these voltages referenced from the same 0.

 All "Pico VSYS" connections should similarly be connected to the same rail.